 Your child might also need specialist support in school from professionals outside the school.
 This might be from:

-- Local Authority Central Services such as the ASD, PSED Outreach Services, Sensory Service (for children with a hearing or visual need).
+- Local Authority Services such as SFSS, SEMH, PDSS Teams and the Sensory Service (part of SFSS, for children with a hearing or visual need).

-- Outside agencies such as the Speech & Language Therapy (SALT) Service.
+- Outside health agencies such as the Speech & Language Therapy (SALT) Service.

 For your child this could mean: